DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 </ServiceCallout>
 ```

 This assumes that prior to the Java callout, you used an AssignMessage to create the
 message named `outgoingAwsMessage` and set the verb, payload, and content-type on that message.

-## Policy Configuration - Pre-Signed URL
+## Configuration Case 2 - for Pre-Signed URL

 To generate a pre-signed URL, do not specify a `source`
 message.
 Instead, specify these properties:

 * request-verb
 * request-path
 * request-expiry